boustrophedon/boustrophedon.github.io/pelican/minimalXY0/README.md

 The RSS, LinkedIn, GitHub icons are from [simple-icons][https://github.com/simple-icons/simple-icons].
 To add more, simply download the svgs from their website and put them in the images directory, updating the relevant templates.

+Optionally uses the [readtime](https://github.com/wayofnumbers/pelican-readtime) plugin to put an estimated read time in the dateline.

 Design focus
 ------------